MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up-user-with-username-password.md

 - To sign up using username (email address) and password, we need to verify the user's email through email OTP.
 Also, the password that the app collects from the user need to meet [Microsoft Entra's password policies](/entra/identity/authentication/concept-password-ban-bad-combined-policy).

 - We use the `signUp(username, password)` method, which in the most common scenario returns `SignUpResult.CodeRequired`.
-This response indicates that Microsoft Entra expects that the app submits the OTP code sent to the user's email address for verification.
+This response indicates that Microsoft Entra expects that the app submits the email one-time passcode sent to the user's email address for verification.

 - To implement the `signUp(username, password)`, use the following code snippet: